google/ExoPlayer/troubleshooting.md

 1. You need to have a running [foreground service][].
 This prevents the system from killing your process to free up resources.
 1. You need to hold a [`WifiLock`][] and a [`WakeLock`][].
 These ensure that the system keeps the WiFi radio and CPU awake.
+This can be easily done if using [`SimpleExoPlayer`][] by calling [`setWakeMode`][], which will automatically acquire and release the required locks at the correct times.

-It's important that you stop the service and release the locks as soon as audio is no longer being played.
+It's important that you release the locks (if not using `setWakeMode`) and stop the service as soon as audio is no longer being played.

 #### Why does ExoPlayer support my content but the Cast extension doesn't? ####